 This Raspbian .img will work on 8GB, 16GB, and 32GB SD cards.
 I have not tested cards larger than 32GB at this time as I do not currently own a card that large.
 A 4GB card is too small.

 To write the pre-configured Raspbian .img to your card simply follow the official Raspberry Pi documentation.
-I have provided quick links below:
+At the time of this update (2018 Aug 4), the current recommended tool is Etcher and it works with Mac, Linux, and Windows.

 Booting your Pi for the first time

 After writing the the Raspbian .img to your card, insert the card into your Pi and boot it up.
-On the first boot your Raspbian filesystem will be auto-expanded to utilize the entire disk.
+On the first boot, your Raspbian filesystem needs to be expanded to fit the SD card.

-After the auto-expansion has completed your Pi will reboot and you will be able to use it as normal (the auto-expansion of the filesystem is only performed on the first boot).
+After the expansion has completed your Pi will reboot and you will be able to use it as normal (the expansion of the filesystem is only necessary on the first boot).

 Here is a screenshot of the disk utilization on my Pi after it has been auto-expanded:

-Notice that my entire 16GB card is being utilized.
+Notice that my entire 16GB card is available and 29% is in use.

 Using Python and OpenCV on your Raspberry Pi